ZIMKITH/printf/README.md

-This is a printf team project done by ZIMKITH and  Emekagold23
+0x11.
+C - printf team  project

+C
+Group project

 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life